 COP26 (26th UN Climate Change Conference of the Parties) will bring people from all over the world together to accelerate action towards the goals of the Paris Agreement and the UN Framework Convention on Climate Change.
 It takes place in Glasgow from 31 October to 12 November 2021, and the Supergen Bioenergy Hub is getting involved in various ways.

-During ‘Energy Day’ at COP26, the six UK Research and Innovation Supergen Hubs are hosting a ‘fishbowl’ conversation with the public, to develop and interrogate visions for a net zero energy future focused on Supergen research in:
+During ‘Energy Day’ at COP26, participants were invited to join the six UK Research and Innovation Supergen Hubs in a ‘fishbowl’ conversation to give their ideas and thoughts in helping to develop and interrogate visions for a net zero energy future focused on Supergen research.

 Chapter 1: How do we generate our energy in a net zero world?

 Chapter 2: How do we deliver that net zero energy to the public?

 Chapter 3: How do we utilise that net zero energy?

 Chapter 4: What steps should the UK be taking to make our energy system net zero by 2050?